"French boxing is a bold, unpredictable, and sparkling game full of romantic illuminations."

 And there is absolutely no need to wear a beret, striped sailor shirt, or a fine moustache for your French boxing classes, nor practise while sipping wine and bring home baguettes of bread.
 All you will only need boxing shoes, boxing gloves, and other boxing protective wear (mouthguards, shinguard, bandages, the official outfit, and chestguard).
 Here, we'd like to specify that Dumas's "romantic illuminations" can perhaps mean the lights before you black out during a KO!

-Find boxing lessons throughout the UK.
+Find boxing weight classes throughout the UK.

 Learn How to Excel in French Boxing